mrkkrp/nixos-config/README.md

 ```

 Set `boot.loader.grub.device` to specify on which disk GRUB boot loader is
 to be installed.
 Without it, NixOS cannot boot.
+This is only for BIOS
+systems it seems.

 If you have additional file systems (additional SSD/HDD drives) you want to
 be mounted by default, add them to `fileSystems` (example is given in the